 Gravelless septic system

-Compared to gravel-lined drainfields, gravelless drainfields require less maintenance and space, but it is hard to say for certain if they are as effective as their gravel-lined counterparts.
-However, they do offer a number of benefits, including significant cost savings in terms of carbon footprint.
+Compared to gravel-lined drainfields, gravelless drainfields require less maintenance and space, but it is hard to say if they are as effective as their gravel-lined counterparts.
+However, they offer several benefits, including significant cost savings regarding carbon footprint.

-The design of a gravelless drainfield uses fabric wrapped pipes and geotextile fabric to distribute wastewater.
-Some gravelless systems use recycled materials such as rubber tires chopped into pieces that are suitable for the job.
-The fabric can act as a support for the pipes and drainfield trenches, and it can also store effluent.
+The design of a graveled drain field uses fabric-wrapped pipes and geotextile fabric to distribute the wastewater.
+Some gravelless systems use recycled materials, such as rubber tires chopped into pieces suitable for the job.
+The fabric can support the pipes and drainfield trenches and store effluent.

 The same fabric can be wrapped around a smaller-diameter pipe, which can be installed in a narrow trench.
 However, this may require the use of a specialized machine.